15 Plants That Repel Flies

 by Sam Fraser-Smith is licensed under CC BY 2.0

-Tansy is a hardy perennial plant that has been used for centuries to repel flies.
+Tansy is a hardy perennial plant used for centuries to repel flies.
 Its distinctive yellow flowers give off a strong odor that flies find unappealing.

-Tansy also contains a natural insecticide called pyrethrum, which is effective against a wide range of insects, including flies.
+Tansy also contains pyrethrum, a natural insecticide that is effective against a wide range of insects, including flies.

 To use tansy to repel flies, you can plant it in your garden or in containers on your patio or balcony.